What Drugs Could Lead to a DUI Arrest in Phoenix?

 Just like drunk driving offenses, driving under the influence of drugs is classified as a class 1 misdemeanor.
 A first offense is punishable by a minimum of 24 hours up to a maximum of 10 days in jail, along with a maximum fine of $1,250 and at least a 90-day license suspension.
 A convicted individual may also be required to install an ignition interlock device in their vehicle at their own expense.

 These penalties increase significantly for anyone convicted of more than one drug DUI offense within a seven-year period.
 A second offense may be punishable by up to a $2,500 fine, a jail sentence between 90 days and six months in length, and a year-long license suspension, as well as mandated attendance at driving school.

-Discuss Legal Options with a Chandler DUI Drugs Attorney
+Discuss Legal Options with a Gilbert DUI Drugs Attorney

 Driving under the influence of alcohol is not the only way you can get arrested for DUI in Gilbert.
 If a police officer pulls you over and suspects you have any kind of illicit drug in your system, and in their opinion that substance is impairing your ability to operate the vehicle even to the slightest degree you could be charged with driving under the influence regardless of whether you actually were impaired.

 Handling these charges effectively often takes significant skill and legal expertise, both of which a Gilbert drug DUI lawyer could provide.
 Call today to find out what may be possible in your situation and get your questions answered.
 We look forward to hearing from you.